Trump Signs Order To Dismantle Education Department, Vows To Keep Key Programs

 Frustrated voters on both sides of the aisle are taking to town halls in droves to criticize their lawmakers and the federal government.

-• Democrats are also facing exasperated constituents, angry that their party leaders are not pushing back on the Trump administration enough.
-In one of the more heated town halls in Maryland, a woman shouted, “You’re not fighting!
-We are suffering!” to Rep. Glenn Ivey (D).
+- Democrats are also facing exasperated constituents, angry that their party leaders are not pushing back on the Trump administration enough.
+In one of the more heated town halls in Maryland, a woman shouted, βYouβre not fighting!
+We are suffering!β to Rep. Glenn Ivey (D). - Democratic Sens.
+Ruben Gallego and Mark Kelly in Arizona faced criticism of Senate leadership after party infighting over the recently-passed stop-gap funding bill.
+In Oregon, Sen. Ron Wyden and Rep. Janelle Bynum heard that Democrats are βnot willing to step up and fight.β

 DEMOCRATIC PLANTS?